davincecode/davincecode/README.md

 Hello!
 My name is Vince!<br />

-A detail-oriented, _Full-Stack Web Developer_ devoted to crafting beautiful responsive web experiences focused on simplicity and function.
+A detail-oriented, _Full-Stack Web Developer_ devoted to crafting beautiful web experiences focused on simplicity and function.

 <br />